yonaskolb/XcodeGen/README.md

 - watchOS

 #### sources
 Specifies the source directories for the target.
-This can either be a single path or a list of paths
+This can either be a single path or a list of paths.
+Applicable source files, resources, headers, and lproj files will be parsed appropriately
 ```yaml
 targets:
   - name: MyTarget